Encryptoid/EncryptoidModPack/README.md

 All commands below are read by the mod from the Server chat tab.

+# !modpack

+This will launch a UI detailing all available commands and how to use them, similar to below.

 # Tetherport Commands

 **!tetherport** or **!ttp** (All Players)